ne0h/hmmwv/README.md

 As CPU HMMWV uses an ARM based singe-board computer from Texas Instruments (Beaglebone Black).
 Due to the fact that a two dimensional cross section of the environment is not enough to get orientation in a three dimensional room, we put the Sensor on a slow rotating platform, which gives us the opportunity to calculate an three dimensional picture of the robot’s surrounding area.

+If you want to see images please click on the images folder.
 ### Actual project status

 * The chassis of HMMWV is built